-- Liaise with the external and internal auditors particularly in relation to their audit findings. - Oversee the relationship with the external auditors. - Review the integrity of the Company's financial statements and to ensure that they give a "true and fair view" of the financial status of the Company. - Review any financial announcements and reports and to recommend to the Board whether to approve the Company's annual accounts. - Assess auditor independence and the effectiveness of the audit process. - Review and examine management's processes for ensuring the appropriateness and effectiveness of the firm's systems and controls. - Review all reports on the Company from the auditors and management's responsiveness. - Review and assess the annual internal and external audit plan including adequacy of resources and ensure that it is consistent with the scope of the audit engagement. - Check quarterly the developments under the Annual Compliance Monitoring Plan (for avoidance of doubt the other Compliance activities, such as training, reporting, advising and policies are overseen by the Risk Committee as part of the Annual Compliance Plan) and report to the Risk Committee - Ensure the Compliance function has adequate resources and independence. - Review and challenge, where necessary: - the consistency of, and any changes to, accounting policies. - the methods used to account for significant or unusual transactions where different approaches are possible. - whether the Company has followed appropriate accounting standards and made appropriate estimates and judgements, taking into account the views of the external auditor. - Review and approve on behalf of the Board significant regulatory filings and Solvency II Pillar 3 disclosures. - Consider the Company's arrangements for its employees and stakeholders to raise concerns (including "Whistleblowing") regarding possible wrongdoing in financial reporting and other legal and regulatory matters.
+- Liaise with the external and internal auditors particularly in relation to their audit findings. - Oversee the relationship with the external auditors. - Review the integrity of the Company's financial statements and to ensure that they give a "true and fair view" of the financial status of the Company. - Review any financial announcements and reports and to recommend to the Board whether to approve the Company's annual accounts. - Assess auditor independence and the effectiveness of the audit process. - Review and examine management's processes for ensuring the appropriateness and effectiveness of the firm's systems and controls. - Review all reports on the Company from the auditors and management's responsiveness. - Review and assess the annual internal and external audit plan including adequacy of resources and ensure that it is consistent with the scope of the audit engagement. - Review and challenge, where necessary: - the consistency of, and any changes to, accounting policies. - the methods used to account for significant or unusual transactions where different approaches are possible. - whether the Company has followed appropriate accounting standards and made appropriate estimates and judgements, taking into account the views of the external auditor. - Review and approve on behalf of the Board significant regulatory filings and Solvency II Pillar 3 disclosures. - Consider the Company's arrangements for its employees and stakeholders to raise concerns (including "Whistleblowing") regarding possible wrongdoing in financial reporting and other legal and regulatory matters.